-According to the Environmental Protection Agency (EPA), the use of creosote dates back to the mid-1800s.1 Created from the distillation of tar, it preserves wood with the goal of protecting it from various household nuisances such as termites and fungi.
+According to the Environmental Protection Agency (EPA), the use of creosote (especially in wood fence posts) dates back to the mid-1800s.1 Created from the distillation of tar, it preserves wood with the goal of protecting it from various household nuisances such as termites and fungi.
 These pests can seriously degrade the wood.
-Therefore, creosote is often applied to wood fencing in order to preserve its lifespan.
+Therefore, creosote is often applied to create creosote wood fencing in order to preserve its lifespan.

 While there are substitutes for creosote, they are quite inferior in terms of protection.
 Commonly, cedar posts are used as they have some natural deterrent to insects, but we have had customers who live in the southeastern part of the US, say their cedar posts fall over from termites in less than 5 years.

 So what happens to wood that has been untreated with creosote?
 In humid climates, it degrades rapidly.
 It is often consumed immediately by pests and simply doesn’t have the lifespan it has when treated with creosote.
 There is a chance the lifespan of the wood is improved in drier climates (as compared to humid), but the risk of degradation is still very high.

 That’s where Buckley Steel Board Fences come in.

 Buckley Steel Board Fence not only lasts for years without the need for creosote but is also superior to other types of fencing with regard to being eco-friendly.
 It is made from the most recycled material on earth (steel), and after its use, can be recycled to 100% of its original properties.
 Treated wood must go to the landfill and cannot be burned, PVC is not recyclable and other plastics are downcycled which means each recycling greatly lowers its properties.